jmgcov/fritter-backend/donotuse.md

 **Throws**

-- `403` if user is not logged in
+- `403` if the user is not logged in

+### /api/announcement

-#### `GET /api/events` - Get all the event announcements
+#### `GET /api/announcement` - Get all the event announcements

 **Returns**

 - An array of all event announcements

+#### `GET /api/announcement/active` - Get all the event announcements that have not been cancelled

+**Returns**

+- An array of all active (non-cancelled) event announcements

+#### `GET /api/announcement/cancelled` - Get all the event announcements that have been cancelled

+**Returns**

+- An array of all cancelled event announcements

 #### `GET /api/announcement?author=USERNAME` - Get announcements by author

 **Returns**

-- An array of event announcements created by user with username `author`
+- An array of announcements created by user with username `author`

 **Throws**

 - `400` if `author` is not given
 - `404` if `author` is not a recognized username of any user

-#### `POST /api/events` - Create a new event announcement
+#### `POST /api/announcement` - Create a new event announcement

 **Body**

-- `date` _{Date}_ - The date and time of the event
+- `date` Date - The date and time of the event // TYPESCRIPT DATE OBJECTS INCLUDE BOTH DATE AND TIME
-- `eventSubject` _{string}_ - The subject of the event
-- `eventLocation` _{string}_ - The location for the event
-- `eventDescription` _{string}_ - The description of the event
+- `description` _{string}_ - The description of the event

 **Returns**

 - A success message
-- A object with the created event
+- A object with the created announcement

 **Throws**

-- `403` if the user is not logged in, or in reader mode
+- `403` if the user is not logged in
-- `400` If the event content, or event subject, event location or event date is empty or a stream of empty spaces
+- `400` If the announcement description is empty or a stream of empty spaces
-- `413` If the event content is more than 140 characters long, or the event subject is more than 70 characters long, or the event date is in the past, or the event location is more than 70 characters long
+- `413` If the date is invalid or in the past

-#### `PUT /api/events/:id` - Cancel an existing event announcement
+#### `DELETE /api/freets/:announcementId?` - Cancel an existing event announcement

 **Returns**

 - A success message
-- An object representing the updated event, now showing that it is cancelled

 **Throws**

-- `403` if the user is not logged in, or the user is in reader mode
+- `403` if the user is not logged in
-- `403` if the user is not the author of the event announcement
+- `403` if the user is not the author of the announcement
-- `404` if the eventId is invalid
+- `404` if the announcementId is invalid